 As previously mentioned, wide feet can be very common and are normally nothing to worry about.
 However, there are some instances where wide feet could be an indicator of a more serious problem.
 With that being said, it is important to know how to tell if you have wide feet and the causes of wide feet, and when it is necessary to see a doctor.
 Here are a few potential causes.

 Most often, people are simply born with wide feet!
 They aren’t good or bad, but they can be a cause of insecurity for some people.
-However, it should be noted that those with wide feet have an advantage when it comes to certain activities such as swimming.
+However, it should be noted that those with wide feet have an advantage when it comes to certain activities such as swimming and other sports.
 So, if you have wide feet and train hard enough, maybe you’ll be the next Michael Phelps!
 Another fun fact is that those with flat feet are typically prone to having wider feet.

 Naturally, if you grow or develop foot deformities such as calluses or bunions, your foot will become wider.
 Make sure to watch out for these deformities to make sure they don’t cause more serious, long term damage to your foot.
 If you are concerned, consult a podiatrist.